edufcarvalho/coding-interview/README.md

 5. DONE - Retrieve the tweets for a specific user (using the same index function) - make sure to avoid boilerplate code.
 Use ‘User model‘ scopes.
 Adapt your solution to defined routes.
 Do not modify the routes file
 6. DONE - create a Dockerfile and docker-compose to run the project
 7. DONE - implements a simple CRUD for company (with html pages)
-8. implements a mailer for new user
+8. DONE - implements a mailer for new user